 Runner-up: Glad on 42nd Between Bruce B Downs and Fletcher Avenue by Jaime O’Brien, University of South Florida (inspired by A Raisin in the Sun by Lorraine Hansberry)

-In order to apply, a student must be currently enrolled in (or have completed in the past 12 months) a class that is participating in History Matters/Back to the Future’s One Play At A Time: Historic Women Playwrights Initiative.
+In order to apply, a student must be currently enrolled in (or have completed in the past 12 months) a class that is participating in History Matters’s One Play At A Time: Historic Women Playwrights Initiative.